autocore-ai/AutowareAuto/docs/howto/ros1_bridge.md

 bridge; therefore, the `ros1_bridge` must be compiled from source.
 The `ros1_bridge` **must be built when a new message type is defined**.

-The instructions below assume that ROS 2 Crystal has been installed (already available in `ade`), as well as [ROS 1 Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu).
+The instructions below assume that ROS 2 Dashing has been installed (already available in `ade`), as well as [ROS 1 Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu).

 If custom messages have been defined in the `~/workspace`, build and source the workspace containing